mNemlaghi/startup-loft-genai-102/README.md

 ## Contributions
-As AI is a fast-evolving field, your contributions are more than welcome - let's grow together!
+Your contributions are more than welcome - let's grow together!
 Feel free to clone, modify, raise issues, or suggest enhancements.

 ## Acknowledgements
 I am deeply grateful to DoiT International for creating an environment conducive to learning and growth.
-Also, a huge shoutout to the open-source community and AWS for making exceptional knowledge resources accessible to the masses.
+Also, a huge shoutout to the open-source community and AWS for making exceptional knowledge resources accessible to everyone.

 ## Connect with me
-For collaboration, guidance, or questions, kindly refer to the 'Contact' section of my portfolio or drop a message via LinkedIn.
+For collaboration, guidance, or questions, kindly refer to the 'Contact' section of my portfolio or drop a message via [LinkedIn](https://www.linkedin.com/in/mehdi-nemlaghi-0b12491a/)